JimDesu/basis-lang/spec.md

 **Dot-prefixed keywords.** Top-level definition keywords begin with `.` to distinguish them from user-defined identifiers:

 ```
-.alias    .class    .cmd      .decl     .domain   .enum     .fail
+.ack      .alias    .class    .cmd      .decl     .domain   .enum     .fail
-.implicit .import   .instance .intrinsic .module   .msg      .object
+.implicit .import   .witness .intrinsic .module   .msg      .object
 .program  .promise  .record   .resource .scope    .splice   .sub      .test
 .union    .variant
 ```

-The `.sub` and `.scope` keywords introduce body-internal constructs &mdash; subcommands (&sect;3.12) and scope blocks (&sect;3.17) respectively; the rest are top-level forms (&sect;2.2).
+The `.sub` and `.scope` keywords introduce body-internal constructs &mdash; subcommands (&sect;3.12) and scope blocks (&sect;3.17) respectively; `.ack` is a directive that prefixes an item at either level (&sect;3.18); the rest are top-level forms (&sect;2.2).
 The dot-prefix is part of the keyword token; the lexer does not produce `.` followed by a separate identifier.

 **Punctuation tokens.** Single-character and short-sequence punctuation: